youliangtan/robot_arm_workcell_manager/README.md

    - check own concern - that universal_robot's moveit_config was generated using an older version of setup assistant since some params give out warnings on the new moveit - signalling depreciation of some params.

-5. clean up cssdbot urdf [onging]
+#### 5. clean up cssdbot urdf [onging]

-6. add ur10e with end effector [done]
+#### 6. add ur10e with end effector [done]

+# robot_arm_workcell_manager (RAWM)
+Robot arm manipulation manager package is one of the module for the Central sterile services department (cssd) workcell application.
+This package will act as a standalone workcell (aka: Dispenser Robot), which handles the robotics aspect of cssd_workcell.
+When a `DispenserRequest` is being sent out by a user to RAWM, this workcell will begin executing the task, starting with the picking motion of custom design instrument tray from a medical rack, then end it by placing the tray on MIR cart (follow-up delivery task by MIR).
+Fiducial Aruco markers will function as locating visual markers for pose estimation.
+Aruco markers are attached to the trays and MIR cart.
+Current package is developed and tested on `ros-melodic` and `gazebo 9.1`.

 **STILL IN DEVELOPMENT!!!**